Siege of Sidney Street: Events of 3 January

 Churchill arrived on the scene at 11:50 am to observe the incident at first hand; he later reported that he thought the crowd were unwelcoming to him, as he heard people asking "Oo let 'em in?", in reference to the Liberal Party's immigration policy that had allowed the influx from Russia.
 Churchill's role during the siege is unclear.
 His biographers, Paul Addison and Roy Jenkins, both consider that he gave no operational commands to the police, but a Metropolitan police history of the event states that the events of Sidney Street were "a very rare case of a Home Secretary taking police operational command decisions".
 In a subsequent letter to The Times, Churchill clarified his role while he was present:

 I did not interfere in any way with the dispositions made by the police authorities on the spot.
 I never overruled those authorities nor overrode them.
 From beginning to end the police had an absolutely free hand. ...
 I did not send for the Artillery or the Engineers.
 I was not consulted as to whether they should be sent for.

 Shooting between the two sides reached a peak between 12:00 and 12:30 pm, but at 12:50 smoke was seen coming from the building's chimneys and from the second floor windows; it has not been established how the fire was started, whether by accident or design.
 The fire slowly spread, and by 1:30 it had taken a firm hold and had spread to the other floors.
 A second detachment of Scots Guards arrived, bringing with them a Maxim machine gun, which was never used.
+Horse-drawn artillery field guns were also brought from St John's Wood Barracks, but again not used.
 Shortly afterwards Sokoloff put his head out of the window; he was shot by one of the soldiers and he fell back inside.
 The senior officer of the London Fire Brigade present on the scene sought permission to extinguish the blaze, but was refused.
 He approached Churchill in order to have the decision overturned, but the Home Secretary approved the police decision.
 Churchill later wrote:

 I now intervened to settle this dispute, at one moment quite heated.
 I told the fire-brigade officer on my authority as Home Secretary that the house was to be allowed to burn down and that he was to stand by in readiness to prevent the conflagration from spreading.